Peter Beadle: Barnet

 On 22 August 2020, he was appointed as manager of Barnet, who had ended the 2019–20 campaign seventh in the National League.
 Chairman Anthony Kleanthous said that he selected Beadle over more than 100 other candidates and that he would have to work with a "leaner" squad.
 Beadle left the post on 13 December 2020, the day after a 6–0 defeat by Chesterfield left the "Bees" winless in nine games and just one point above the relegation zone.

 Yate Town

 On 8 May 2022, Beadle was appointed manager of Yate Town, who had finished seventh in the Southern League Premier Division.
 On 23 October 2022, Beadle resigned despite receiving a vote of confidence from the board of directors after completely rebuilding the playing squad in the summer.

 Shortwood United

 On 30 September 2025, Beadle was appointed as manager of Hellenic League club Shortwood United, who had won just one of their opening nine games of the 2025–26 season.
+On 22 July 2026, Beadle was sacked as manager after a "mass exodus of players" despite having guided the team to a mid-table finish.

 Personal life

-He married Clare and had two children.
+He married Clare.
+In 2017, he was married to Maz.
+He has five children: Matt, Connor, Josh, Joe, and Poppy.
+Matt had a career in non-League football.